dlt-hub/verified-sources/.github/ISSUE_TEMPLATE/source-request.md

 Describe how it should be loaded

 # Besides you who else will benefit?
-Please tell us who else could use this pipeline?
+Please tell us who else could use this source?